WeiFoo/EasyOverHard/README.md

 ## Note:

+This is a better implementation of our FSE'17 paper.
 There are some differences to the paper in FSE'2017:

 * We observed that there're some variants in the word2vec model due to the randomness, therefore, we'd better verify the stability of